 A solo woman traveler has so much to think about.
 Here are a few good tips or at the very least some good advice to consider before you go out on your adventure.

-- Pack so you can carry all your belongings with one woman-power.
-Use a folding luggage trolley or wheeled luggage.
-If you go the route of a luggage cart, don’t get a flimsy one, but instead, get a good, sturdy one.
-You can find them on line or even an office supply store.
-If you use wheeled luggage get a bag bungee to secure your tote or another smaller bag to the wheeled bag.
+- Pack so you can carry all your belongings yourself.
+Use wheeled luggage. and get a bag bungee to secure your tote or another smaller bag to the wheeled bag.
 Combining your bags as one makes moving with them so much easier.

 - When you fly, pack a carry-on bag with enough clothes and toiletries that you can go a day or so without your checked luggage, should your checked luggage be delayed by the airline.
 Be sure you triple-tag all luggage pieces.